-Yannima Pirkarli or Tommy Watson as he is now known throughout Australia was born c.1935 in the Anangu Pitjantjatjara Yankunytjatjara (APY) Land, which covers a large terrain across Western Australia, Northern Territory and South Australia.
-Pirkarli refers to a sacred flat rock and Yannima is a site near where the artist was born.
-He lived a semi-nomadic life with his father until his early teens when he moved to Ernabella Mission to live with his uncle, Nicodemus Watson, whose surname he assumed as his own.
-As a young man, he worked as a stockman at Mt Ebenezer Station where he was called Tommy.
+Yannima Pirkarli, or Tommy Watson as he is now known throughout Australia, was born circa 1935 in the Anangu Pitjantjatjara Yankunytjatjara (APY) Land, which covers a large terrain across Western Australia, Northern Territory and South Australia.
+Pirkarli refers to a sacred flat rock, and Yannima is a site near where the artist was born.
+He lived a semi-nomadic life with his father until his early teens, when he moved to Ernabella Mission to live with his uncle, Nicodemus Watson, whose surname he assumed as his own.
+As a young man, he worked as a stockman at Mt Ebenezer Station, where he was called Tommy.
 The haphazard etymology of his name aptly demonstrates the way Yannima Pirkarli Tommy Watson lives between different worlds.

 In unearthing influences we discover that during the fifties, Ernabella Mission introduced bright acrylic paints for the production of posters and postcards.
 Watson also spent time at Hermannsburg where he watched Albert Namitjira paint.
 Namitjira is one the most widely known and loved Aboriginal artists who painted landscapes in the European tradition.
 Later, when Papunya Tula Art Centre opened in 1971, Watson associated with artists such as Shorty Lungkata and Uta Uta Tjagala.
 It is here that he absorbed the broad intense colour palette associated with Aboriginal desert painting.

 Tommy Watson began painting in 2001 as a founding member of the Irrunytju Arts Centre at Wingellina, Western Australia.
 Irrunytju is situated near the tri-state border of the Northern Territory, Western Australia and South Australia, approximately 720km south-west of Alice Springs.